brad-maker/16x16-LED-Matrix/README.md

-This is my WIP code for a 16 x 16 RGB LED MAtrix build I've done using an ESP32 WROOM
+This is my WIP code for a 16 x 16 RGB LED MAtrix build I've done using an ESP32 WROOM Devlelopment Board

 The file currently includes 18 selectable Animation effects with break code for new selections.